vitalik/django-ninja/docs/docs/tutorial/routers.md

 └── manage.py
 ```

-To add APIs to each of the application, lets create an `api.py` module in each:
+To add API's to each of the Django applications, create an `api.py` module in each app:

 ``` hl_lines="5 9 13"
 ├── myproject